Tortefontaine

 Tortefontaine ([tɔʁtəfɔ̃tɛn]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.
+The commune is part of the 7 Vallées community of communes, which includes 69 municipalities and had 29,602 inhabitants in 2019.

 Geography

 Tortefontaine lies southwest of Hesdin, on the D136 road with the Varnette, a small tributary of the Authie flowing through it.
+The rural agricultural commune has three hamlets, Le Molinel, Le Bout de Bas and Saint-Josse-au-Bois.